Dominican Republic Destinations

 - ELECTRICITY: 100 V, same as the USA

-- The Dominican Republic has 7 international airports.
+- GETTING THERE: The Dominican Republic has 7 international airports.
 Choose the one that is closest to your destination, or plan to spend a few days in Santo Domingo, then take a leisurely flight or drive to your resort destination.
+Flights from NYC are about 4 hours, from LA 11.25 hours and from Chicago 7.25 hours.

 - Siestas are a custom.
 Many shops and businesses close from 12:30-2:00 p.m.